amremam2004/narrange/readme.txt

 To ease command line usage, it is also recommended that you add the NArrange bin folder to your %PATH% environment variable.

-To setup NArrange as an external tool in Microsoft Visual Studio, see NArrangeVSSetup.rtf.
+To setup NArrange as an external tool in Microsoft Visual Studio or for more information on using NArrange, please refer to the documentation included with this distribution in the Doc directory.

+The following should help you get started:

 ARRANGING FILES